-New Research Project Considers Rock Dust’s Impact on Such Things as the Nitrogen Cycle
+New Research Examines Rock Dust’s Impact on Nitrogen Cycle

 “They looked at water and saw an increase in nitrate concentrations in the bio-water.
 This is out in Illinois where there is black dirt and they’ve been farming conventionally for years.
 It made me think about the nitrogen cycle and where the nitrogen is going.
 Or, if you’re decreasing nitrous oxide, what’s the implication of that?